pnpm/pnpm.io/docs/cli/run.md

 If a package doesn't have the command, it is skipped.
 If none of the packages have the command, the command fails.

+### --if-present

+Added in: v4.5.0

+You can use the `--if-present` flag to avoid exiting with a non-zero exit code when the script is undefined.
+This lets you run potentially undefined scripts without breaking the execution chain.

 ### --filter &lt;package_selector>

 [Read more about filtering.](../filtering)